 - 1. Purpose.
 Range Standing Orders (RSO) are required to ensure that: - a.
 All necessary precautions are taken to prevent accidents to range users. - b.
 All necessary precautions are taken to prevent danger to the public. - c.
 Maximum use is made of available range space. - d.
 Only authorised rifles and ammunition that are described in this range standing order may be used on the range. - e.
 Only authorised activities that are described in this range standing order may be conducted on the range. - f.
-All activities are conducted in accordance with these RSO and the National Rifle Association of New Zealand Technical Rules and Regulations for Fullbore Target Rifle Shooting dated 2009 (Edition 5 May 2017). - g.
-All personnel are briefed on the amenities provided. - 2.
-Production and Amendments.
-In accordance with the NZDF Volume 7, Training, Book 5, Live Firing Ranges, Chapter 2, Section 2, Paragraph 2202, Headquarters Wellington Regional Support Centre (HQ WRSC), as the range controlling authority, is responsible for the production and amendments of RSO. - 3.
-Distribution.
-Copies of Seddon Range RSO are to be distributed by the range controlling authority. - 4.
-Contradictions.
-If Seddon Range RSO contradicts the content of other references or that of paragraph 1.f. above, then this order is to take precedent.
-Where it is identified that a contradiction exists between this order and other references, the contradiction is to be brought to the attention of the range controlling authority.
-The range controlling authority is to be prepared to justify the range standing order as and when required.
-All RSO contradictions are to be annotated with "(this contradiction to name of the reference has been authorised by the range controlling authority)".
+All activities are conducted in accordance with these RSO and the National Rifle Association of New Zealand Technical Rules and Regulations for Fullbore Target Rifle Shooting dated 2009 (Edition 5 - May 2017). - g.
+All personnel are briefed on the amenities provided.

+2. Production and Amendments.
+In accordance with the NZDF Volume 7, Training, Book 5, Live Firing Ranges, Chapter 2, Section 2, Paragraph 2202, the Officer Commanding Wellington Regional Support Centre (OC WRSC), as the range controlling authority, is responsible for the production and amendments of RSO.